multimediamike/cirrusretro-players/Readme.md

 see the files in action.
 Run './cr-test-server.py' and point a web browser at the server.
-You will be able to select a type of music files to play and test out the various player features, including visualizations, channel toggling, track advancement, playback time reporting, and pause/resume (TODO: demonstrate volume control).
+You will be able to select a type of music files to play and test out the various player features, including visualizations, channel toggling, track advancement, playback time reporting, volume control, and pause/resume.

 ## Testing
 Run the script './run-tests.py' to run the integration tests and